kulgg/tweetfisher/README.md

 - [x] Fix parsing bugs
 - [x] Add scrollup button
 - [x] Add popon header
+- [x] Add throttle settings PopUp UI
+- [ ] Queues should instantly use updated TPS values
 - [ ] Check if account is active or not
-- [ ] Add throttle settings PopUp UI
 - [ ] Fix Index state mess
 - [ ] Validate that urls are of an actual status